hsuanchih/Scribbles/Cocoa/Run-Loop.md

 ---
 ## Run-Loop Modes
 The term mode here is a bit misleading with respect to what run-loop modes really are.
-A run-loop mode is a grouping of items needed to be processed by the run-loop.
+A run-loop mode is a grouping of events needed to be processed by the run-loop.
 Several run-loop mode exists, but the 2 in particular that are of our interest:
-* `RunLoop.Mode.tracking` - User interaction related items are grouped into this mode
+* `RunLoop.Mode.tracking` - User interaction related events are grouped into this mode
-* `RunLoop.Mode.default` - Everything else not user interaction related is grouped into this mode A run-loop runs in one of these modes until after all items from the mode are processed.
+* `RunLoop.Mode.default` - Everything else not user interaction related is grouped into this mode A run-loop runs in one of these modes until after all events from the mode are processed.
-There are times when we need the run-loop to process run-loop items regardless of the mode it is in.
+There are times when we need the run-loop to process run-loop events regardless of the mode it is in.
 A logical mode `RunLoop.Mode.common` caters this particular scenario.

 ---
-## Run-Loop Items
+## Run-Loop Event Sources
-There are 3 types of run-loop items that we can add to a run-loop mode:
+The run-loop receives events from 2 sources:
-* Source - there are 3 types of Sources
+* Input - there are 3 types of input sources
   * Port-Based Sources
   * Custom Input Sources
   * Cocoa Perform Selector Sources
 * Timer
-* Observer
+Additionally, we can also add observers to the run-loop.